 Sibling Rivalry is a very sensitive issue, and it is quite common in most of the families.

-If it’s not dealt with properly, the consequences can be very saddening later on as well, when the children are grown up.
+If it’s not dealt with properly, the consequences can be very saddening later on, when the children are grown up.

 Needless to say, that Parents love their each and every child equally.

-In spite of that, Sibling Rivalry does exist.
-And the most saddened and upset, by this rivalry, are the parents themselves.
+In spite of that, sibling rivalry does exist in many families.
+And the most upset and saddened, by this rivalry, are the parents themselves.